 A big congratulations is certainly in store for the Jameses!
-Earlier this week, on September 14, LeBron and Savannah James celebrated their 8th year wedding anniversary.
+On September 14, 2021 LeBron and Savannah James celebrated their 8th wedding anniversary.
 Symbolically speaking, the 8th year in marriage is usually represented by bronze.
 A mixed metal, bronze is durable and stronger than copper and iron (two symbols of earlier wedding anniversaries), which is why it is traditionally gifted to couples who make it to this milestone.

 The superstar athlete has been a force of nature on the basketball court and has the accolades to prove it, but something he also takes pride in is his relationship off the court with his long-time love and high school sweetheart, Savannah.
 So bronze is no doubt worth its weight in gold for this couple.